microsoft/DroneRescue/README.md

 2. Select **Clone or download** then click **Download ZIP** to download the repository

-3. Once the download completes, extract the contents of the ZIP file
+3. Once the download completes, extract the contents of the ZIP file to `<your user home>\Documents\AirSim`.

-4. Create the following file in your **Documents** folder **AirSim/settings.json and paste in the following AirSim settings:
+4. Create a `settings.json` file in your **Documents\AirSim** folder and paste in the following AirSim settings:

 ```
 {
   "SeeDocsAt": "https://github.com/Microsoft/AirSim/blob/master/docs/settings.md",
-  "SettingsVersion": 1.0,
+  "SettingsVersion": 1.2,
   "SimMode": "",
+  "CameraDefaults": {
     "CaptureSettings": [
       {
         "ImageType": 0,
-      "Width": 1920,
+        "Width": 300,
-      "Height": 1080,
+        "Height": 300,
         "FOV_Degrees": 84,
         "TargetGamma": 2.0,
         "MotionBlurAmount": 1
       }
     ]
+  }
 }
 ```